Sami, Gujarat: Places of interest

+There is a temple of "Shree Kshetrapal Dada", deity (Kul Devta) of Lohana community.

 Sami was surrounded by a brick wall about one and a half miles in circumference, twenty-four feet high and twelve wide, now partly in ruins.
 To the east is a strong stone and brick court, and on the west a building of Nuransha Pir with a lake called the Pir Talav.
 Besides these, there is a mosque and the tombs of some of the Nawabs' families.

 Transportation

 Road

 Auto rickshaws are used to move within the town & nearby villages.
 Sami is about 145 km from Ahmedabad, connected to GJ SH 18 & GJ SH 55.
 Sami is well connected by GSRTC as-well-as private luxury buses connecting major cities, towns & villages in Gujarat, there is a GSRTC bus stand in the town as well.

 Rail

 The nearest railway stations are Viramgam railway station, Radhanpur & Mahesana railway station, these connect to all major cities and towns in India.

 Air

 The nearest airports are Sardar Vallabhbhai Patel International Airport & Mehsana Airport.